-- Route 3: Cutsburn Bridge to Kirkford Bridge: An alternative route at the Cutsburn Bridge.
+- Section 3: Cutsburn Bridge to Kirkford Bridge: An alternative route at the Cutsburn Bridge.
 Cross the Cutsburn Bridge and follow the riverside cycle path until it meets the Kirkford Bridge at Old Kilmarnock Road.

-- Route 5: Railway Viaduct to Fisherman’s Path: At the metal barrier at the start of David Dale Avenue, go down the rig-zag slope and across the small bridge and then along the riverside.
+- Section 5: Railway Viaduct to Fisherman’s Path: At the metal barrier at the start of David Dale Avenue, go down the zig-zag slope and across the small bridge and then along the riverside.
 Follow the path as it turns left after a slight slope and continue along the river until the edge of the woods.
 The trees in this area are mainly Beech and Chestnut.
 At this point you can turn right to access the tarmac road to the water treatment works. *Wheelchair users should use this route to avoid the steps*

-- Route 6: Fisherman’s Path to The New Steps: The path still follows the river below Lainshaw House and continues into the woods.
+- Section 6: Fisherman’s Path to The New Steps: The path still follows the river below Lainshaw House and continues into the woods.
 Follow the path until it comes into a clearing at the water treatment works, then follow the path as it contours round the works and continues on a straight line until meeting a set of steps.
 Go up the steps until meeting another path where you have a choice of right to David Dale Avenue or left towards Kilwinning Road.

-- Route 8: The New Steps to Kilwinning Road: At the top of the steps turn left and follow the path slightly downhill and then round to the right before a long straight stretch going uphill to the top at Anderson’s Mount.
+- Section 8: The New Steps to Kilwinning Road: At the top of the steps turn left and follow the path slightly downhill and then round to the right before a long straight stretch going uphill to the top at Anderson’s Mount.
 At the top, near the seat, there are two alternative rougher paths going left and right along the edges of the wood.
 The main path goes straight on and after a slight curve in the path goes back downhill to a culvert then ascends in a straight line to the first Kilwinning Road exit.

-- Route 9: Plantation Path along Kilwinning Road: At this point the path turns right and runs parallel to Kilwinning Road back towards Stewarton.
+- Section 9: Plantation Path along Kilwinning Road: At this point the path turns right and runs parallel to Kilwinning Road back towards Stewarton.
 In this area the trees are mainly Birch, Pine and Beech.
 The path curves through the woods until the second Kilwinning Road exit at the SWAT gate.